nath1295/LLMFlex/README.md

 Before you begin, make sure your python version is >= 3.9.
 Creating a virtual python environment with conda is highly recommended before installing the package.

+### Pytorch
+It is highly recommended to install PyTorch before you go ahead to install LLMPlus.
+Install it with the official installation guidelines with your machine [here](https://pytorch.org/get-started/locally/).

+### Llama-cpp-python
+If you want to use GGUF models with this package, please install [llama-cpp-python](https://pypi.org/project/llama-cpp-python/) with the correct CMake arguments according to the llama-cpp-python installation guide.

 ## Installing LLMPlus

 You can install LLMPlus with pip easily.